The photon PDF within the CT18 global analysis: The CT18lux photon PDF

 \subsubsection{Contributions to the photon PDF and its uncertainty}

 Here, we describe a number of unique contributions or effects that enter the photon PDF master formula of Eq.~(\ref{eq:LUX}) and are responsible for the ultimate uncertainty of the photon PDF.\\

-{\bf The quark-gluon PDF uncertainty}.
+{\bf The quark and gluon PDF uncertainty}.
 The structure functions, $F_{2,L}$, in the high-$Q^2$ continuum region are determined through perturbative calculations.
 The uncertainty of high-$Q^2$ $F_{2,L}$ due to the quark and gluon uncertainty will propagate to the inelastic photon component.
 We show the photon PDF uncertainty purely induced by the high-$Q^2$ quark and gluon PDFs in Fig.~\ref{fig:phUncqg}.
-We have presented the same error bands from LUXqed17 and MMHT2015qed as well for comparison.\footnote{We do not include the NNPDF3.1luxQED here, as NNPDF does not provide separated sets purely from the quark-gluon variations.} We see that the overall size of the error band agrees very well among these three groups, while MMHT2015qed gives a slightly larger band in the intermediate $x$ region.
+We have presented the same error bands from LUXqed17 and MMHT2015qed as well for comparison.\footnote{We do not include the NNPDF3.1luxQED here, as NNPDF does not provide separated sets purely from the quark and gluon PDF variations.} We see that the overall size of the error band agrees very well among these three groups, while MMHT2015qed gives a slightly larger band in the intermediate $x$ region.
 Instead of directly calculating the photon PDF with the LUX master formula, MMHT2015qed evolves the photon together with the quark and gluon PDFs with the DGLAP equations, which includes the interplay between the photon and other partons, as well.
 This treatment is similar to that used in CT18qed (1.3GeV), which will be discussed in the next section.\\

 {\bf Elastic form factors}.
 Another necessary consideration is the interplay of parametric uncertainties in phenomenological fits or models of Sach's electromagnetic form factors of the proton, $G_{E,M}$, and the ultimate photon PDF uncertainty.
-Historically, there have been diverse attempts to simulate these form factors in QCD-inspired models \cite{Theberge:1981mq,Chung:1991st,Lu:1997sd,Hobbs:2014lea,Hobbs:2016xfz,Zhang:2019iyx}, compute them using lattice QCD or other theoretical methods (see, {\it e.g.}, \cite{Perdrisat:2006hj}), or to extract them phenomenologically based on empirical data, analogously to the quark-gluon PDFs themselves.
-In this work, we have considered the latter approach, taking a series of phenomenological fits of the Sach's form factors in order to more fully determine the dependence of our photon PDF computed through Eq.~(\ref{eq:LUX}) on choices for $G_{E,M}(Q^2)$.
+Historically, there have been diverse attempts to simulate these form factors in QCD-inspired models \cite{Theberge:1981mq,Chung:1991st,Lu:1997sd,Hobbs:2014lea,Hobbs:2016xfz,Zhang:2019iyx}, compute them using lattice QCD or other theoretical methods (see, {\it e.g.}, \cite{Perdrisat:2006hj}), or to extract them phenomenologically based on empirical data, analogously to the quark and gluon PDFs themselves.
+Moreover, a number of simplified prescriptions have also been used for the $Q^2$ dependence of the electromagnetic form factors; most commonly, this has been a dipole expression based on the observation that the quark model and high-energy QCD prescribe an asymptotic $\sim\!1/Q^4$ dependence at large enough $Q^2$ values.
+At lower $Q^2$, the observed form factor is known to deviate significantly from this behavior, and, for the sake of comparisons, we take a dipole ansatz baseline of